 Grammaticalization processes in contact varieties of English, English Department, Department of Comparative Linguistics

 Anthropological linguistics - approaches and methods, English Department, Department of Social Anthropology

 English and Spanish in contact: American perspectives, English Department

 English-based pidgins and creoles around the world, English Department

 Introduction to Linguistics I + II (seminar), English Department

 Introduction to Linguistics I + II (co-taught lecture), English Department

 Aspectos de la lingüística española, Romance Department

-forthcoming [with Daniel Schreier, Marianne Hundt, and Johannes Kabatek, eds.]
+forthcoming [with Marianne Hundt, Johannes Kabatek, and Daniel Schreier, eds.]
 English and Spanish: World Languages in Interaction.
 Cambridge: Cambridge University Press.

-forthcoming [with Eeva Sippola] (eds.).
+under review. [with Eeva Sippola, eds.]
 Postcolonial Varieties in the Americas.

 2017 [with Daniel Schreier and Nicole Eberle].
 'Settler Migration and Settler Varieties.'
 In Suresh Canagarajah (ed.)
 The Routledge Handbook of Migration and Language.
 London: Routledge, 243-257.